abdshomad/slides-ai/prd/functional_requirements/01_project_management.md

 *   **F-PM-06:** Users can rename the presentation directly within the editor view.
 *   **F-PM-07:** All project data is persisted in the browser's Local Storage, ensuring work is not lost between sessions.
 *   **F-PM-08:** The UI shall display a non-intrusive status indicator near the header to inform the user of the auto-save state (e.g., "Saving...", "All changes saved").

+### 4.1.1.
+Brand Kit Management
+*   **F-PM-09:** Users can access a "Brand Kit" manager to define a consistent visual identity.
+*   **F-PM-10:** Users can upload a company or personal logo (e.g., PNG, JPG, SVG).
+*   **F-PM-11:** Users can define a primary and secondary color for their brand using a color picker.
+*   **F-PM-12:** Users can select a primary (for headings) and secondary (for body text) font from a predefined list of professional, web-safe fonts.
+*   **F-PM-13:** The configured Brand Kit is saved locally and is automatically applied to all presentation exports.